How illegal drugs are classified in New Zealand

 - Class C – These include cannabis (marijuana, including the plant, whether fresh or dried, and its seeds), barbiturates (“downers”) like secobarbital (brand name “Seconal”) and pentobarbital (“Nembutal”), codeine, coca leaf, and BZP (the psychoactive ingredient in most “party pills”).
 These are the drugs classified as “Moderate risk of harm”.

 The drug legislation (the Misuse of Drugs Act 1975) calls illegal drugs “controlled drugs”.

 Changes in the drug classifications

 How drugs are classified – and therefore whether they’re illegal and how heavy the penalties are – can change over time.
-Before 2003, for example, “P” (methamphetamine) used to be only a Class B drug, not Class A as it is now.
+Before 2003, for example, “P” (methamphetamine) used to be only a Class B drug, it is now Class A.